theaussiepom/github-runner/README.md

 This repo is a small “appliance” (a handful of Bash scripts + systemd unit files) that runs a single GitHub Actions self-hosted runner on a Linux machine.

-Problem: self-hosted runners are easy to “get working once”, but hard to keep reliable and repeatable over time (boot-time startup, upgrades, and running container-style jobs without turning the host into a hand-maintained snowflake).
-Solution: this project packages the runner as a systemd-managed appliance with a first-boot installer, day-2 ops, and an execution model that can run container-style jobs via `systemd-nspawn` instead of requiring Docker.
+Self-hosted runners are great when you need access to your own hardware (ARM, GPUs, local network access, devices), but they can also turn into a “works on this one box” setup: starting reliably at boot, staying configured through upgrades, and handling container-style jobs without turning the host into a pile of ad-hoc scripts.
+This project is a small, systemd-first runner appliance that aims to make the runner feel like infrastructure: install it once, manage it like any other service, and keep the execution model explicit.
+When workflows use job containers, it can route those container-style steps through `systemd-nspawn` so you don’t have to depend on Docker being present on the host.

 If you’re new to self-hosted runners: it’s GitHub’s runner program, but running on your own machine instead of GitHub’s hosted runners.